Kurt M. Campbell: Obama administration

-On June 26, 2009, Campbell was confirmed by the Obama administration as assistant secretary of state for East Asian and Pacific affairs.
-His last day in office was February 8, 2013.
+On June 26, 2009, Campbell was appointed by the Obama administration as assistant secretary of state for East Asian and Pacific affairs which he continued in until February 8, 2013.

 Outside of government

 Campbell also served as director of the Aspen Strategy Group and the chairman of the editorial board of the Washington Quarterly.
-He was the founder and principal of StratAsia, a consulting firm focused on small-to-medium businesses in Asia, along as in 2013 co-founder and chair of The Asia Group, a strategic advisory firm also focused on the Asia-Pacific region.
+He was the founder and principal of StratAsia, a consulting firm focused on small-to-medium businesses in Asia, and a 2013 co-founder and chair of The Asia Group, a strategic advisory firm also focused on the Asia-Pacific region.

 Campbell was a member of the Council on Foreign Relations, the Wasatch Group, and the International Institute for Strategic Studies.

 In 2018–2019, Campbell was Kissinger Fellow at the McCain Institute.